Certifying the Topology of Quantum Networks: Theory and Experiment

 These questions, with appropriate modifications, arise in several situations.
 For instance, it may be that the parties are connected via an intricate network of qubits, where the network provider promises to generate maximally entangled states in different configurations.
 In this case, the parties may be interested in verifying the provider's claims with minimum effort.
 Alternatively, consider a network with some dishonest participants.
 Then, some other participants may want to certify that they share an entangled state, while ensuring that this state is not shared with any potentially malicious party.

 In the general case, the problem can be considered for $N$ nodes, corresponding to $N$ qubits from different sources.
 The aim is then to certify the topology of the network from which the qubits originate.
 Here, one may additionally assume that only GHZ states of maximally $M < N$ qubits can be generated by the sources, effectively reducing the set of possible configurations.
 In the following, we present an efficient scheme to measure all fidelities $ F_I = \tr(\ket{\GHZ_I}\bra{\GHZ_I} \varrho_I) $ for all possible configurations in a unified manner.
 The index $I$ denotes here the set of $|I|=n$ qubits on which the fidelity depends, and the state $\varrho_I$ is the reduced state on the qubits labeled by $I$; in Fig.~\ref{fig:problemconf}(a), the set $I$ could be $\{1,2,3,4\}$, $\{5,6\}$ or $\{7,8\}$.
-This now allows us to derive statistically rigorous tests for the different hypotheses about the topology directly from the measurement data.
-Our approach can be formulated for well-characterized measurements on the qubits as well as for the device-independent scenario, where some parties are not trusted and the measurements are potentially misaligned.
+This allows us to derive statistically rigorous tests for the different hypotheses about the topology directly from the measurement data.
 We stress that our approach is fundamentally different from the task of state discrimination for a set of states \cite{Barnett2009} as we are not assuming that the quantum state comes from a fixed collection of states.
 In addition, we do not make any assumptions about the kind of noise.